 Driver Assistance Pack 1 - Insignia, Sight and Light Pack - Insignia, VXR styling pack - Insignia Grand Sport, VXR-Line Exterior Sport Pack - Insignia

-Child locks on rear doors, Driver/passenger 2 stage auto adaptive airbags, Front and rear outer seat belt pre-tensioners, Front lateral airbags, Front side airbags, Full size curtain airbags, Height adjustable front seatbelts, Passenger airbag deactivation system, Seatbelt reminders for driver and front passenger, Three 3 point rear seatbelts, Tyre pressure monitoring system
+Child locks on rear doors, Driver/passenger 2 stage auto adaptive airbags, Front and rear outer seat belt pre-tensioners, Front lateral airbags, Front side airbags, Full size curtain airbags, Height adjustable front seatbelts, Passenger airbag deactivation system, Seatbelt reminder for driver and front passenger, Three 3 point rear seatbelts, Tyre pressure monitoring system

 3 height adjustable rear headrests, Anti submarining seats, Front headrests, Front seat back map pockets, ISOFIX on front passenger and rear outer seats, Reclining front seats